CMU-SAFARI/SneakySnake/Datasets/README.md

+## :bangbang: You can download the full datasets from here: https://zenodo.org/record/4537807

 We provide two types of datasets: 1) short sequence pairs (100bp and 250bp long) & 2) long sequence pairs (10Kbp and 100Kbp long).

 ## Short sequence pairs (100bp and 250bp long)